Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 My first task in this journey was to set out the framework for investigations.
 The new investigative techniques that became clear to me this week will only be effective within the right philosophical framework.

-Test, test and, when you had enough, test some more!
+Test, test and when you’ve had enough, test some more!

 Find Solace in the wisdom of the old people.

-Often, the greatest food innovations emerge out of an understanding how things were done hundreds of years ago.
-This is the basis premise of The Earthworm Express.
+Often, the greatest food innovations emerge out of an understanding of how things were done hundreds of years ago.
+This is the basic premise of The Earthworm Express.

 List Protein Sources